dyland2306/DF/README.md

 The stats used for this project are those that were available in the dataset containing stats for every Premier League player in the 18/19 season.

 ## Conclusions:
 The accuracy of the Logistic Regression Model would be identified by the Test Accuracy of the Confusion Matrix.
 The test accuracy was 83%; meaning that the model is accurate 83% of the time.
-The accuracy is definitely high, but higher values could be achieved by altering the Feature Columns in the Logistic Regression.
-However, a compromise between the P Values of the Logistic Regression and the test accuracy had to be determined.
-High P Values results in high multicollinearity; which should be avoided.
+83% is a great accuracy for this model, but it could have been improved by including other variables in the model.
+However, the reason that some variables were excluded is because they would have high P-Values; which is essentially the model saying that the variable isn't very helpful.
+Therefore, to prevent the accuracy from being unreliable, these variables were removed from the final model.

 ## Improvements:
 An ideal improvement would be to work with more stats.
 The stats used in the model were useful, but having more would produce a more reliable model.